 |Not suitable for people who likes to work with designs|

 67% of General Office Clerks said they were satisfied with their job and 52% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like following set procedures and routines.
 They like working with data and details more than with ideas..

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-General Office Clerks job description, General Office Clerks salary, General Office Clerks information, what is the job of a General Office Clerk like, pros and cons about General Office Clerks, colleges and universities for General Office Clerks, is Office Clerks, General the right career for me, Easy careers to get into, careers in Office and Administration
+General Office Clerks job description, General Office Clerks salary, General Office Clerks information, what is the job of a General Office Clerk like, pros and cons about General Office Clerks, colleges and universities for General Office Clerks, is General Office Clerks the right career for me, careers in Office and Administration

 Account Clerk, Accounting Clerk, Administration Assistant, Administration Clerk, Administrative Assistant, Administrative Clerk, Administrative Office Assistant, Administrative Support Specialist, Administrative Technician, Admissions Evaluator